formal-verification-research/VMCAI26_Modular_NoC_Artifact/README.md

 - 16 GB RAM or greater.

 A Docker image is provided with this artifact containing the Modest Toolset and Python.
-Using this Docker image is the recommended way to review this artifact.
+Using this Docker image is the recommended way to use this artifact.
 If required, steps are provided below to install Modest and Python on a local machine as well.